shvenkat/dotfiles/colorscheme/overcast.md

 is close to ambient light level and display color temperature approximates daylight (6500 K).
 The grayscale is identical to that of solarized light.
-Most colors have been adjusted to increase the perceived difference between the hues while moderating the brightness contrast with foreground text.
+Most colors have been adjusted to increase the perceived difference between the hues while reducing the brightness contrast with foreground text.

 Similarly, the dark palette has been optimized for the lowest display brightness, suited to working in a dark room, and a lower color temperature